neondatabase/website/content/docs/guides/liquibase-workflow.md

 ## Take a snapshot of your target database

 Capture the current state of your Target database.
-The following command creates a Liquibase changelog named `mydatabase_changelog.xml`.
+The following command creates a Liquibase changelog file named `my-changelog.xml`.

 ```bash
 liquibase --changeLogFile=my-changelog.xml generateChangeLog